OCA/purchase-workflow/purchase_request/README.rst

 Users can access to the list of Purchase Requests or Purchase Request Lines.

-It is possible to filter requests by it's approval status.
+It is possible to filter requests by its approval status.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot